Tag

-Articles Tagged "professional identity development"
+Articles tagged "professional identity development".

 Introduction Clinical supervision comes in many different shapes and sizes.
 However, clinical supervision remains, at its core, a professional relationship in which the supervisor provides instruction and guidance in order to further develop the supervisee’s knowledge, skills, and attitudes in clinical practice (Falender & Shafranske, 2004; Falender & Shafranske, 2014).
 Although the style of supervision […]

-Nov 12, 2019
+November 12, 2019

 In the research world, we often hear the mantra publish or perish.
 It serves as a reminder that careers and advancements depend on research productivity and contributions to the field.
 However, right around the time I accepted my first academic position, I stumbled upon a book cover that caught my eye.
 It was a series […]

-Nov 12, 2019
+November 12, 2019

 It is so quiet in here this morning that I can hear the soft ticking of the clock in my bookcase.
 Some days it still feels odd not hearing colleagues in the hall, the click of keyboards in the billing office, or cheery receptionists answering calls out front.
 A steaming mug of coffee is at […]